Utah students walk out in support of abortion rights - NewsBreak

 “Banning abortions is not gonna take away abortions, it’s gonna take away safe abortions,” said West High student Addie Eresuma.

-Students at the event raised concerns about creating laws over women’s bodies, the effects a ban on abortion would have on lower-income women and how Utah’s “Trigger Law” may affect victims of rape who are experiencing something personal and traumatic.UTAH HOUSING: This Utah city has the highest rental rates in the nation
+Students at the event raised concerns about creating laws over women’s bodies, the effects a ban on abortion would have on lower-income women and how Utah’s “Trigger Law” may affect victims of rape who are experiencing something personal and traumatic.Residents protest proposed slaughterhouse in Decatur

 “The reason a woman gets pregnant should be their private issue, said West High student Anna Young.
 “It should not be something that the government needs to kind of dissect.”